polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

 4. Runtime errors - define the error types that can be returned from the function calls dispatched to the runtime
 5. Runtime storage - declare on-chain storage items for your pallet's state
 6. Extrinsics (function calls) - create callable functions that allow users to interact with your pallet and execute transactions

+For other available macros you can include in a pallet that aren't mentioned in this guide, refer to the [pallet_macros](https://paritytech.github.io/polkadot-sdk/master/frame_support/pallet_macros/index.html){target=\_blank} section of the Polkadot SDK Docs.

 ## Initial Setup